-He’ll share a myriad of stories from the ‘white fella’ history to dreamtime tales and sample bush tucker that you’ll pass along the way.
+He’ll share a myriad of stories from the ‘white fella’ history to dreamtime tales, and show you the bush tucker that you’ll pass on your journey.
 Both Christian and Laura are THE masters at setting up a bush camp.
-Trust us, this husband and wife duo have an astute eye for picking brilliant camp locations beside serene billabongs that are croc free and swimming safe.
+Trust us, this husband and wife duo have an astute eye for picking brilliant camp locations beside serene billabongs that are croc-free and safe to splash around in.

 - Horse Breed:Station-bred stock horses, quarter horses and clydie x

 - Pace:Variable depending on the day and terrain.
 Guests will have the opportunity to trot and canter.